MastarCheeze/study-notes/computer-science/cyber-security.md

 ## Brute-force attack

-> Repeatedly guessing password until correct one is found
+> **Repeatedly guessing combinations of passwords until correct one is found \
+> Can be manual/automated

 #### Prevention
 - [Two-step verification](#two-step-verification)